Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Can host digital nomads

-Since we are off-grid we use our cell service (good).
-Our personal internet comes from our internet devices from Verizon and T-mobile.
+We are off-grid with good cell service.
+We recently received Further Reach internet service.
 One power pole is on our property near the entrance to our long lane.
 It does have grid power and internet.
 So, there is a possibility to host people with digital work needs.

 • Space for parking camper vans